Issue No. 03

 The pattern worth internalising is the separation between find and act: resolve the element handle once with page.find(), then call methods on the handle as many times as you need.
 It's more readable than chaining finders, and it makes it obvious at a glance what the test is targeting.

-The next issue covers the Python API — 72 methods across the same surface, with snake_case naming and synchronous-style syntax made async-friendly through Python's native async/await.
+The next issue covers the Python API — 157 methods across the same surface, with snake_case naming and synchronous execution by default — no event loop, no await, just straight function calls.

 No spam.
 Unsubscribe any time.